AMAN7040/TIC-TAC-GAME/README.md

-so initally the game will start with the friend mode first you have to enter(player 1) initial (any symbol you want to choose except X or O) and then type your name, Same with player 2 and then press Submit button to assign the details.
+so initally the game will start with the friend mode first you have to enter(player 1) initial (any symbol you want to choose .....why only X or O) and then type your name, Same with player 2 and then press Submit button to assign the details.

 To play the game: